-Easter and eggs go together, but unfortunately wine end eggs don't always do so.
+Eggs are great food for the outdoors, but they don't always go well with wine.
 On the art of working with flavor bridges, contrasts, and complements when pairing wine with eggs:

 Eggs are fantastic food.
 Not just at easter, but also for making light and simple summer lunches, dinners, and picnics.
 However, combining eggs with wine can be tricky.
 The wrong combination will bring out an unpleasant metallic flavor in the eggs.